-- 5.34 Table 14 identifies the potential capacity from the discounted sites if the identified in-principle constraints could be removed.
-This shows that there could be 10,609 dwellings available on 116 sites which are currently discounted as at 1 April 2019 (not including discounted Green Belt sites).
-These figures show that the potential from constrained sites could be significant and includes a large potential capacity of 2,062 dwellings on 60 mill sites within BEAs, SEAs and other employment areas. - 5.35 However, it must be borne in mind that the capacity is based only on a rough estimate using a standard density of 35 dwellings per hectare multiplied by the net developable area of the site (80% of the total site area).
-If any of these sites were to be developed, the true capacity would likely reflect the fact that not all the land would be developed or be physically suitable, particularly for OPOL or Open Space sites.

-- 5.36 The indicative capacity of discounted Green Belt sites has not been included in Table 14 as the capacity of these sites is very difficult to estimate given the extensive size of some of the sites and the potential site constraints, especially given the Green Belt nature of the land.
-Therefore, an assessment of suitability cannot be determined and as such an indicative capacity is not provided. - 5.37 Whilst some of the sites may come forward as "windfalls" over future plan periods or further assessment may determine that they could be suitable, most are likely to remain in their current use and/or will continue to be regarded as unsuitable for housing and only a proportion of this capacity will be achieved.
+- 5.36 Table 14 identifies the potential capacity from the discounted sites if the identified in-principle constraints could be removed.
+This shows that there could be 10,401 dwellings available on 113 sites which are currently discounted as at 1 April 2021 (not including discounted Green Belt sites).
+These figures show that the potential from constrained sites could be significant. - 5.37 However, it must be borne in mind that the capacity is based only on an indicative estimate using a standard density of 35 dwellings per hectare multiplied by the net developable area of the site (80% of the total site area).
+If any of these sites were to be developed, the true capacity would likely reflect the fact that not all the land would be developed or be physically suitable, particularly for OPOL or Open Space sites. - 5.38 The indicative capacity of discounted Green Belt sites has not been included in Table 14 as the capacity of these sites is very difficult to estimate given the extensive size of some of the sites and the potential site constraints, especially given the Green Belt nature of the land.
+Therefore, an assessment of suitability cannot be determined and as such an indicative capacity is not provided. - 5.39 Whilst some of the sites may come forward as "windfalls" over future plan periods or further assessment may determine that they could be suitable, most are likely to remain in their current use and/or will continue to be regarded as unsuitable for housing and only a proportion of this capacity will be achieved.